Team

 Mark Orton

 Composer Mark Orton has written scores for numerous films—both documentary and narrative features—and is perhaps best known for his score for the Academy Award–nominated film Nebraska (2013).
-A recipient of a Sundance Composer Fellowship and nominee for Best New Composer by the International Film Music Critics Association, he has also provided the scores for People Places and Things, The Boxtrolls, Ken Burns’ The Roosevelts: An Intimate History, Miguel Arteta’s The Good Girl, 360 by Fernando Meirilles, and a 90th anniversary re-release of Buster Keaton’s The General, among many other films.
+A recipient of a Sundance Composer Fellowship and nominee for Best New Composer by the International Film Music Critics Association, his score for Alexander Payne’s multi-Oscar-nominated film The Holdovers (2023) was shortlisted for the Academy Awards.
+In that same year, he scored the Netflix film Working: What We Do All Day featuring former President Barack Obama as he talks to modern American workers.
+Mark has also provided the scores for other films including People Places and Things, The Boxtrolls, Ken Burns’ The Roosevelts: An Intimate History, Miguel Arteta’s The Good Girl, 360 by Fernando Meirelles, and a 90th anniversary re-release of Buster Keaton’s The General, among many other films.
 Mark specializes in utilizing the instruments, music, and ambient sounds associated with a particular era and using these to create a fresh but still period-appropriate track for film.